whosonfirst/go-whosonfirst-pip/README.md

 export GOPATH=`pwd`
 ```

-_Adjust accordingly if you are not use a different shell than Bash._
+_Adjust accordingly if you are using a shell other than Bash._

 ### Dependencies